x157/x157.github.io/UE5/LyraStarterGame/ShooterMannequin.md

         - C++ Base `UObject`

-## Controller-Injected C++ Component: `B_PickRandomCharacter`
+### Controller-Injected C++ Component: `B_PickRandomCharacter`

 In addition to the base classes, Lyra also injects a `B_PickRandomCharacter` component into every `AController` at runtime.
 For example see the `B_ShooterGame_Elimination` Experience Definition.

-Thus, even though you won't see this explicitly attached to the controller in code, at runtime this component WILL exist on the default Pawn controller.
+Thus, even though you won't see this explicitly attached to the controller or pawn in code, at runtime this component WILL exist on the default Pawn controller.

 This component is based on the C++ `ULyraControllerComponent_CharacterParts`.